Business Administration

 Master of Business Administration (M.B.A.)

 The Master of Business Administration (M.B.A.) program is oriented toward preparing students for managerial positions in business and government.
 The program emphasizes the ability to comprehend internal and external social, legal, political, and economic forces as they affect the decision-making process within a business organization.
-The programs have been structured so as to serve both holders of baccalaureate degrees in business administration and those who hold degrees in other disciplines.
+The programs have been structured to serve both holders of baccalaureate degrees in business administration and those who hold degrees in other disciplines.
 The M.B.A. program is accredited by the AACSB International.

 Learning Goals